grahampugh/grahampugh.github.io/_posts/2023-08-16-introducing-jcds2.md

     aws s3 cp "$pkg_path" "s3://$s3_bucket/$s3_path"
 ```

+If programming in python, the `boto3` module is the way to interact with the AWS S3 bucket.

-## Step 6 - uploading the package metadata to Jamf Pro
+### Step 6 - uploading the package metadata to Jamf Pro

 Now we need to tell Jamf Pro about the package, so we upload the package metadata to the Classic API `packages` endpoint.
 There are a bunch of variables you can add to the package metadata such as category, info, etc. Here we give the bare minimum: name and filename.